 How Do I Find Out About Contract Opportunities?

-Scottish public sector contracts worth £50,000 and above for goods and services must be advertised on Public Contracts Scotland (PCS).
-You can either browse for opportunities or register as a supplier and create a profile to receive automatic e-mail alerts about:
+Scottish public sector contracts worth £50,000 (excluding VAT) and above for goods and services must be advertised on Public Contracts Scotland (PCS).
+You can either browse for opportunities or register as a supplier by creating a profile.
+When you create your profile it is also important that you sign up to receive automatic e-mail alerts about:

 How Do I Register on Public Contracts Scotland (PCS) for Quick Quotes?